-Chichicastenango is a must do Guatemala travel bucket list item.
+Chichicastenango market is a must do Guatemala travel bucket list item.
 Now if you are going purely for the shopping there are better places to shop.
 But if you are going to soak up the most incredible open aired market in Central America read on to find out everything you need to know about visiting Chichicastenango.

 Reasons not to visit Chichicastenango market

 You can get the same things in markets all over Guatemala for cheaper and with less chaos.
 I didn’t actually buy anything at Chichicastenango.
 I went looking for some nice sandals and a unique piece of jewelry.
 Both of which I bought in Panajachel when I got back from Chichicastenango market as it was nicer and I got a better deal.

 Reasons to visit Chichicastenango

 The market is on every Thursday or Sunday.
 Go early to beat the crowds.
 I arrived there at 9:30 am with was perfect.

 The best way to get to Chichicastenango if you are coming from Antigua or Guatemala City is to take a direct shuttle.
 You can book your shuttle through GuateGo here.
 If you want to travel to Chichicastenango from Lake Atitlan you will need to make your way to Panajachel.
 From there you can either book a shuttle or you can take the chicken bus (well it’s actually 3 chicken buses!).

 If your Spanish is non existent and you don’t like the idea of taking the Chicken bus then book a shuttle with GuateGo.
 Or if you want to go on a little adventure then take the chicken bus to Chichicastenango.
 It really is a lot easier than you may think.
 I wrote all about traveling to Chichicastenango from San Pedro or Panajachel read my post here.